 As a rhetorical critic, I am constantly questioning the texts I read and attempting to understand how and why an author’s techniques work (or do not work) to move the reader to action, conviction, or persuasion.
 This approach is a natural one to take when analyzing protest literature because this literature is, at the core, rhetorical: protest authors want their readers to do something, whether that is to change their minds, vote at the polls, or take to the streets.

-My dissertation, “‘Out of the dark confinement’: Physical Containment in Mid-Nineteenth Century Protest Literature,” examines images of physical containment and techniques of social reading instruction in protest literature in the years leading up to the American Civil War.
+Derived from my dissertation, my primary project entitled “‘Out of the dark confinement’: Physical Containment in Mid-Nineteenth Century Protest Literature” examines images of physical containment and techniques of social reading instruction in protest literature in the years leading up to the American Civil War.
 During the 1850s and early 1860s, protest authors deployed images of physical containment in their works to engage their readers to reconceptualize notions of freedom in mid century, a time period marked by paradigmatic tensions over issues of race, class, and gender.